AntonFagerberg/rackla/README.md

 Done!
 That's all we need to do to make it work!

 ### Instagram (Base64 encoded images)
 In this example, we will instead of providing an API, actually serve an entire HTML page that we can view in our browser.
-This example illustrates how we can make recursive requests and work with asynchronous responses.
+This example illustrates how we can make recursive requests and work with chunked responses.

 ```elixir
 get "/instagram" do